 A HelpMeSee patient in New Delhi, India seen before surgery (left) and just a day after her sight was restored (right).

 The solution already exists, and we have a plan to scale it in India.
 Manual Small Incision Cataract Surgery (MSICS) offers a high-quality, low-cost procedure to treat cataract blindness in as little as 5 minutes.
+India has thousands of ophthalmologists, but not all are trained in the MSICS procedure.
+So at the center HelpMeSee’s strategy is a training program, focused on training specialists in India who can provide sustainable care.

 When people have their sight restored, they can return to work, earn more income, send their children to school, and live a long and healthy life.